tjvantoll/city-search-challenge/README.md

 $ grunt android
 ```

-performs a production Android build, complete with compressed JavaScript and CSS, as well as optimized images.
-And
+performs a production Android build, complete with the compression of HTML, CSS, JavaScript, and image assets.
+And finally,

 ```
 $ grunt ios